- 1 Introduction

 - Most cases present before the age of 5

 - Hay fever

 - Family history – genetic component

-- Breast feeding – breast feeding a child as the sole nutrition in the first 3 months of life decreases risk in those with a FH
+- Breast feeding – breast feeding a child as the sole nutrition in the first 3 months of life decreases risk in those with a family history of atopy

 - The Hygeine hypothesis is commonly used to explain the increasing incidence of eczema and other atopic disorders.
 It is believed that in developed countries, increased cleanliness around the home, early childhood vaccination, and small family groups reduced the exposure of young children to pathogens.
 This results in the over-production/expression of pro-allergic T-cells, increasing the likelyhood of the child becoming atopic.

 - In a genetically susceptible individual, there is an IgE-mediated T-cell immune response, after exposure to allergens

 In a genetically susceptible individual, triggers may include: